-The themes are known, as in their previous works.
-Verses inspired by warfare and important battles and faces that participated in them.
-This time, the Swedes are entirely involved with the First World War and everything that it includes.
+The themes are the ones expected, as in their previous works.
+Verses inspired by warfare and important battles and faces that have participated in them.
+This time, the Swedes are entirely involved with the First World War and everything that has happened back then…

-A short album lasting only 38 minutes, but full and enjoyable, in the well-known Swedish formula, fact that was expected due to the first single entitled “Fields of Verdun”.
-Important tracks for the album, the awesome and fast “The Red Baron”, with a concert style and a chorus that will make you sing, like the “Seven Pillars of Wisdom”, a piece dedicated to Laurence of Arabia.
+A short album, lasting only 38 minutes, but full of music inspiration and enjoyable as well, in the well-known Swedish formula!
+This was expected from the time the first single “Fields of Verdun” was released.
+Highlight racks from this album are the awesome and fast “The Red Baron”, with a concert style and a chorus that will make you sing and the “Seven Pillars of Wisdom”, a piece dedicated to Laurence of Arabia.